 Dear reader.
 No, wait.
-Sorry, a content warning is needed before you read ahead.
+Sorry, you’ll realize why soon enough, but a content warning is needed before you read ahead.
 This isn’t going to be a scandalous piece like Lady Whistledown’s, but it will be intriguing all the same.
 Read at your own risk.
 Anyway, continuing —

-Coming back to my point about life being a comedy, what’s amusing to me is whom I ended up going with to see these shows.
+Coming back to my point about life being a comedy, what’s amusing to me is whom I ended up going with to see these shows and the circumstances surrounding them.
 Let’s just give them shape names for the sake of this piece — a heart and a diamond.
-Make what you will of that.
+A second date and a post-breakup cheer-up adventure.
 Much like the Fringe’s lottery system where shows are picked at random from a fishbowl, the shows I went to see were too.
 The night I went to see my first show, Aliya Khanani’s ‘Where are you From, From?’
 My (actual) heart ended up happy for more than one reason.

 What I loved the most about Aliya’s show was her subtlety and charm in approaching problematic topics that at one point would have been frustrating, irritating and even hurtful.
 From her childhood experiences of being teased about her last name (word play on “punani”), and being bullied as the new kid in school, to her adult experiences of show organizers asking her to include anecdotes of her family and race in her sketch or the pleasant cohort (not) of passengers she had to deal with as a flight attendant, everything was something either directly or potentially relatable.
 Remember what I said about life being the biggest tragic comedy?